-Dotan Y. Melech, as the Court Appointed Receiver of CWNevada, LLC, Shane Terry and Phillip D. Ivey, by and through their attorneys, the law firm of Mushkin & Coppedge, submit the following Opposition to NuVeda, LLC's Motion to Enter Order on Shane Terry's Claims and Related Relief ("Opposition").
-This Opposition is made based on the following Memorandum of Points and Authorities, together with the papers and pleadings on file herein.
+Dotan Y. Melech ("Melech" or the "Receiver"), as the Court Appointed Receiver of CWNevada, LLC ("CWNevada"), Shane Terry ("Terry") and Phillip D. Ivey ("Ivey"), by and through their attorneys, the law firm of Mushkin & Coppedge, submit the following Opposition to NuVeda, LLC's Motion to Dismiss and/or for Summary Judgment on Claims by Shane Terry Except Against BCP 7 Holdings, LLC and Brian Padgett ("Opposition") filed by the NuVeda Defendants.
+This Opposition is made based on the following Memorandum of Points and